0cjs/funny-py-import/README.md

 Python Import Experimentation/Abuse
 ===================================

-This repo demonstrates that, in CPython 3.4 through 3.7, a top-level module can replace itself with a completely different module during the import process.
+This repo demonstrates that, in CPython 3.4 through 3.7, a module can replace itself with a completely different module during the import process.

-> XXX This discusses only "top level" modules (e.g., 'foo' but not
-> 'foo.bar').
-Expand for lower-level modules.

-This is because `import foo` in the tested versions of Python appears to do the following:
+This is because `import foo.bar` in the tested versions of Python appears to do the following:
-1. Bind `sys.modules['foo']` to a new module object.
+1. Bind `sys.modules['foo.bar']` to a new module object.
-2. Execute the code from the `.py` file in the context of the module object bound above.
+2. Execute the code from the `foo/bar.py` or whatever file in the context of the module object bound above.
-3. In the module that excuted `import foo` bind `foo` to the _current value_ of `sys.modules['foo']`, regardless of whether that is the actual module object that it had originally created and put in `sys.modules['foo']`.
+3. In the module that excuted `import foo.bar` bind `foo` and `foo.bar` to the _current values_ of `sys.modules['foo']` and
+   `sys.modules['foo.bar']`, regardless of whether that is the actual module object that it had originally created and put in `sys.modules['foo']`.
+(XXX haven't tested the `foo` bind when loading a submodule, actually.)

-Thus, if the code executed during step 2 replaces `sys.modules['foo']` with a different module, that new module will be the one the importer gets (and of course any subsequent importers).
+Thus, if the code executed during step 2 replaces `sys.modules['foo.bar']` with a different module, that new module will be the one the importer gets (and of course any subsequent importers).

-Any code in other modules that runs during step 2 and does `import foo` before `sys.modules['foo']` is replaced will get the old version.
+Any code in other modules that runs during step 2 and does `import foo.bar` before `sys.modules['foo.bar']` is replaced will get the old version.
 (Also see "Mutually Recursive Module Imports" below.)
 This means that it's possible that some parts of the system will have the old module and some the new.

 This is different from the situation with [`importlib.reload()`], which keeps the old module and merely recompiles and reruns the module